On this page

 After changes to the South Australian Public Health Act 2011 (the Act), from 7 August 2020, children will not be able to enrol in or attend early childhood services unless all immunisation requirements are met (No Jab, No Play).

-After 7 August 2020, early childhood services cannot enrol new children into their service if their parent or carer has not given them current immunisation records.
+On or after 7 August 2020, early childhood services cannot enrol new children into their service if their parent or carer has not given them current immunisation records.

 Children who are already enrolled will no longer be able to attend unless their parent or carer can provide:

-- evidence that their child has an approved exemption
+- evidence that their child has an approved exemption from the Chief Public Health Officer.

 How to get your child’s immunisation statement